owncloud/docs/docs/build-the-docs.md

 ### Additional Command Line Parameters

-You can add additional parameters to the current defined ones.
-For example, defining the default URL or additional global attributes.
+You can add additional parameters to the currently defined ones, for example, defining the default URL or additional global attributes.
 Just add them after the `yarn antora` command.

 ### Overwrite the Default URL
 If you want to serve your changes locally, you have to overwrite the default URL, which points to https://doc.owncloud.com.
 You can append a custom URL to the command like this: